30% OFF Tempcover fee in our app

 • Your contact details

-The ease and speed of this option does sound appealing, however, it’s important to know that the online valuation is only maintained once the car has been physically inspected, and you’re likely to get less money from these companies than if you are selling your car privately, via an auction or at a dealership.
+The ease and speed of this option does sound appealing but it’s important to know that the online valuation is only maintained once the car has been physically inspected.
+You’re likely to get less money from these companies than if you are selling your car privately via an auction or a dealership.

 • Get your car ready for sale – This includes thoroughly cleaning and preparing the interior and exterior of the vehicle.
 It might be worth investing in minor repairs.
 Also, if you’ve got a spare key this could help with the valuation.